Wake Forest fires coach Danny Manning after losing stretch - WHIZ News

 Manning, a former No. 1 overall NBA draft pick, went 78-111 in Winston-Salem with a 30-80 mark in ACC regular-season games.
 Those league struggles included a 6-49 mark in league road games and 1-6 in the ACC Tournament.

-Athletic director John Currie said in a statement the change came after“a “comprehensive review” of the program.
-Currie said associate head coach and program great Randolph Childress will lead the program in the interim.
+Currie said he and Manning notified the team earlier Saturday in a video teleconference.
+Associate head coach and program great Randolph Childress will lead the team in the interim.

+Currie declined to discuss details of Manning’s contract or financial obligations tied to the change.
+Manning received an extension after his lone NCAA Tournament trip in 2017, though the private school typically doesn’t make terms public.

+“Ultimately this is a basketball decision,” Currie said, adding later: “In this particular decision, if you look at the overall program and where we are right now, the economics support the decision.”

-Manning had said after the Pitt loss on March 10 that he “absolutely” expected to return next season, as well as in subsequent interviews amid the coronavirus pandemic that had led to a shutdown of college and professional sports.
+Manning had said after the Pitt loss on March 10 he “absolutely” expected to return, as well as in subsequent interviews in recent weeks.

 “I wish the program nothing but success going forward,” Manning said in a school statement Saturday.